High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments: Introduction

-In contrast to asynchronous methods, synchronous approaches require periodic communication of the trajectories between all agents, which can result in faster trajectories \cite{toumieh2022multi}\cite{toumieh2023decentralized}.
+In contrast to asynchronous methods, synchronous approaches require periodic communication of the trajectories between all agents.
+While this adds a communication constraint on the swarm, synchronous communication can be utilized to help deal with communication delays passively \cite{toumieh2022multi}.
+It may face more communication challenges when the number of drones is increased, but those challenges can be attenuated through the use of methods that are robust to packet loss and communication delays such as the method proposed in this work.

 AMSwarmX \cite{adajania2023amswarmx} is a synchronous method that uses Bernstein polynomials as trajectory parametrization.
 However, it assumes no communication delays between the agents as well as prior knowledge of the environment.
 The same assumptions are made by DPDS \cite{soria2021distributed}, which uses a discretized trajectory and MPC optimization for obstacle avoidance where obstacles are represented by mathematical functions (e.g. cylinders, paraboloids).
 Some synchronous planning methods are based on linear safe corridors, which use separating hyperplanes to guarantee collision avoidance with static obstacles and the other planning agents, such as LSC \cite{Park2022DecentralizedDT} and its extension to dynamic obstacles DLSC \cite{park2023dlsc}.
 However, these methods do not account for communication delay and assume prior knowledge of the environment.